swe-students-fall2025/1-specification-epic-team/README.md

 Students need to ensure potential roommates are trustworthy and legitimate.
 The app should include basic verification features, reviews, or references from previous living situations to build confidence from users.

-- **Dylan:** It would be great to know their own experiences living with other roommates/apartments.
+- **Dylan:** "It would be great to know their own experiences living with other roommates/apartments."

 ### Manage sharing housing logistics and expenses

 Once housing is secured, students need ongoing roommate/landlord communication.
 In addition they need information on splitting rent, utilities, and other shared expenses.

-- **Sabine:** She likes the idea of digitally tracking who owes rent, internet, and groceries.
+- **Sabine:** "I likes the idea of digitally tracking who owes rent, internet, and groceries."

 ## Problems or Frustrations

 ### Current methods of finding roommates feel unsafe or unreliable

-Current Platforms (Facebook, Reddit, Craigslist) don't provide adequate screening or compatibility matching due to the nature of these platforms not being tailored for them.
-They need verification systems in place to expose unsafe or incompatible living situations.
+Current platforms like Facebook, Reddit, and Craigslist aren't tailored for students, so they lack adequate screening and compatibility-matching features.
+Students need a solution with a robust verification system to help them avoid unsafe or incompatible living situations.

-- **Dylan:** Facebook and Craigslist do not feel user friendly when searching for roommates.
+- **Dylan:** "Facebook and Craigslist do not feel user friendly when I am searching for roommates."

 ### Housing search process feels overwhelming and time consuming

-The process of searching multiple websites, contracting different landlords, and coordinating with potential roommates is fragmented and inefficient.
+Searching across multiple websites, contacting different landlords, and coordinating with potential roommates is a fragmented and inefficient process.
 Students don't want to waste time managing communications across various platforms.
-The app needs to prevent the need for synchronizing schedules for viewings and applications, providing a single platform for communication with landlords and roommates.
+The app should centralize these interactions, eliminating the need to synchronize schedules for viewings and applications by providing a single platform for all communication.

-- **Sabine:** On top of struggling with finding legitimate roommates, you have to juggle emails with several different landlords across different platforms.
+- **Sabine:** "On top of struggling with finding legitimate roommates, you have to juggle emails with several different landlords across different platforms."

 ### Limited transparency in shared housing costs and responsibilities

 Students struggle with unclear expectations about payment arrangements.
 The app should provide a place where students can avoid conflicts and financial stress when roommates have different understandings of financial obligations.

-- **Sabine:** I have heard a ton of stories from friends about payment conflicts, especially since there are times where it has to be upfront.
+- **Sabine:** "I have heard a ton of stories from friends about payment conflicts, especially since there are times where it has to be upfront."
-- **Dylan:** Initial communication is always going to be minimal since you're still getting to know each other.
-It usually means that things like splitting electricity costs or buying necessities can be complicated.
+- **Dylan:** "Initial communication is always going to be minimal since you're still getting to know each other.
+It usually means that things like splitting electricity costs or buying necessities can be complicated."

 ### Difficulty assessing roommate capability before committing

-Traditional methods don't provide users with a reflective view on their potential roommates' living habits, personalities, and lifestyle preferences.
-Students want to prevent realistic living situations because they weren't able to evaluate their compatibility.
+Traditional methods fail to provide deep insight into a potential roommate's living habits, personality, and lifestyle preferences.
+Without the ability to properly evaluate compatibility beforehand, students risk finding themselves in stressful or incompatible living situations.

-- **Dylan:** You usually get a sense of inauthenticity when conversing through texts.
-I would like a more thorough foundation of their kind of lifestyle before I waste my time.
+- **Dylan:** "You usually get a sense of inauthenticity when conversing through texts.
+I would like a more thorough foundation of their kind of lifestyle before I waste my time."

 ### Lack of support for group decision-making in housing decision

 Multiple students are trying to choose between different properties, or make group decisions about housing.
 The app should centralize a method of comparing options, gathering everyone's input, and reaching a consensus.
 Other platforms aren't streamlined for this and result in delayed decisions and missed opportunities for desired properties.

-- **Sabine:** It is naturally a race for some of these apartments.
-But also you need to be able to discuss the pros and cons with roommates as well.
+- **Sabine:** "It is naturally a race for some of these apartments.
+But also you need to be able to discuss the pros and cons with roommates as well."

 ## Product Vision Statement